“the people of the prince that shall come shall destroy the city and the sanctuary;”

 Because both man and the earth had destroyed through corruption their purpose in God, God would destroy (shachath) them by blotting them out (mâḥâ).

-When we move to the scene of AD 70, we will see the Jews, by corrupting both the city and temple, destroyed their intended purpose, so that all that was left, was for God to lay both city and temple even to the ground by means of the Romans.
+When we move to the scene of the fall of Jerusalem in AD 70, we will see the Jews, by corrupting both the city and temple, destroyed their intended purpose, so that all that was left, was for God to lay both city and temple even to the ground by means of the Romans.
 As Josephus testified, “I venture to affirm that the sedition destroyed the city, and the Romans destroyed the sedition.”[Wars 5.6.1]

 The Jews destroyed their city and their temple through the corruptions committed in it.
 The height of their corruption was to “cut off” their long awaited Messiah.
 However, they also were responsible for the corruption of the city and the temple, which resulted in its total destruction in AD 70 by the Romans.